Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Experiments

-We use the following methods as our baselines to fairly demonstrate the advantages of GRADER. \textbf{SAC:}~\cite{haarnoja2018soft} Soft Actor-Critic is a well-known model-free RL method; we augment it with HER~\cite{ren2019exploration} in \textit{Stack} because the goal in this task does not have pre-conditions. \textbf{ICIN:}~\cite{nair2019causal} It uses DAgger~\cite{ross2011no} to learn goal-conditioned policy with the causal graph estimated from the expert policy.
-We assume it can access the true causal graph for supervised learning. \textbf{PETS:}~\cite{chua2018deep} Since our framework shares a very similar structure as model-based RL, we consider this ensemble transition model with random shoot planning as one baseline, which achieves generalization with the uncertainty-aware design. \textbf{TICSA:}~\cite{wangtask} This is a causal-augmented MBRL method that simultaneously optimizes a soft adjacent matrix (representing the causality) and a transition model. \textbf{ICIL:}~\cite{bica2021invariant} This method proposes an invariant feature learning structure that captures the implicit causality of multiple tasks.
-We only use it for transition model learning since the original method is designed for imitation learning,
+We use the following methods as our baselines to fairly demonstrate the advantages of GRADER. \textbf{SAC:}~\cite{haarnoja2018soft} Soft Actor-Critic is a well-known model-free RL method that uses entropy to increase the diversity of action. \textbf{ICIN:}~\cite{nair2019causal} It uses DAgger~\cite{ross2011no} to learn goal-conditioned policy with the causal graph estimated from the expert policy.
+We assume it can access the true causal graph for supervised learning. \textbf{PETS:}~\cite{chua2018deep} We consider the ensemble transition model with random shoot planning as one baseline, which achieves generalization with the uncertainty-aware design. \textbf{TICSA:}~\cite{wangtask} This is a causal-augmented MBRL method that simultaneously optimizes a soft adjacent matrix (representing the causality) and a transition model. \textbf{ICIL:}~\cite{bica2021invariant} This method proposes an invariant feature learning structure that captures the implicit causality of multiple tasks.
+We only use it for transition model learning since the original method is designed for imitation learning. \textbf{GNN:}~\cite{schlichtkrull2018modeling} Since graph neural networks are good at learning structural information, we implement a GNN-based baseline using Relational Graph Convolutional Network.